donald glover is developing a second tv series | read | i-D

-It's no surprise that even before the show became an award show darling, they'd be keen to build on its success.
-Atlanta was the most watched new basic cable comedy in three years among people aged 18 to 49.
+It's no surprise that the network is keen to build on Atlanta's success.
+Even before the show became an award darling, Atlanta was the most watched new basic cable comedy in three years among people aged 18 to 49.
 It attracted a huge 4.84 million total viewers.

 Text Wendy Syfret